MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 1. Select **Get Started** or close the Welcome pop-up.

 1. Select **Environments** from the left navigation pane.
-There should be a single environment, Contoso (default).
+There should be a default environment, Contoso (default), and possibly other environments.

 1. Select **+ New**.